MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 </div>
 <small> where $\rho_\text{a}$ is the dry air density (kg m$^{-3}$), $L_{\text{s,v}}$ is the latent heat of sublimation or vaporisation (J kg$^{-1}$), $C_{t}$ is the bulk turbulent exchange coefficient, $V$ is the wind speed (m s$^{-1}$), $q$ is the specific humidity (kg kg$^{-1}$) and the $s$ and $a$ subscripts refer to the surface and the atmosphere at a reference measurement height respectively.</small>

+!!! note

     The mass exchange associated with the latent heat flux depends on the glacier surface temperature and the direction of the moisture gradient ($\Delta q$):

 | Phase Change | Surface Energy Exchange | Surface Mass Exchange | Surface Temp |
 |-----------|----------|-----------|------------|